-Greg Heslin, in his article on isnare.com, does a great job at defining these terms.
+Greg Heslin, in an article entitled Lay-offs and Downsizings in 2007, does a great job at defining these terms.
 He says, “Downsizing is the act of reducing the number of employees on a company’s payroll and is considered different than layoffs.
 Downsizing is scaling down the number of employees permanently rather than temporarily like layoffs.
 Employees who are laid off usually have a good chance at being rehired, where as those who are victims of downsizing do not.”

 So, back to the original question- I have been downsized…now what?

 Harry S. Truman said, “It’s a recession when your neighbor loses his job; it’s a depression when you lose yours.”
 The most important key is that you realize that even though you were let go from a particular company, you are still valuable!
 Downsizing can be hard on even the most confident salesperson’s ego and without confidence it is hard to sell yourself during the interview process.